 - Recording from a loud sound source is a no.

-All the more reason to love the Audio Technica AT2020 is that the microphone supports Mac OS and Windows.
+All the more reason to love the Audio Technica AT2020 is its support on Mac OS and Windows systems.

-The AT2020 also offers a 2-year warranty, granted that there are any manufacturing defects.
+The AT2020 offers a 2-year warranty, granted that there are any manufacturing defects.

 Performance Review: Rode NT USB vs. AT2020